supermedium/superframe/components/redux/README.md

 ### Usage

-The Redux system will create the store using passed in reducers:
+The Redux system will create the store by combining registered reducers:

 ```html
 <a-scene redux="reducers: counter"></a-scene>
 ```

-To register reducers, we can use the `AFRAME.registerReducer` API:
+To register reducers, use `AFRAME.registerReducer`:

 ```js
 AFRAME.registerReducer('counter', {